MaryRichelle/weird-JavaScript/README.md

 why its weird 😵?
-typeof null is "object" (that's weird 🙄) even null is primitive value in but type of null is object
+typeof null is "object" (that's weird 🙄) even null is primitive value  but typeof null is object

 ***